 When the St. Vincent Greenway is complete; it will extend 7 miles from NorthPark and the University of Missouri-St. Louis campus all the way to Forest Park.
 It will connect with Maline Greenway on the north and ultimately join the Centennial, River des Peres, and Chouteau Greenways in Forest Park.

 St. Vincent Greenway: St. Vincent Park to UMSL to North Hanley MetroLink (paved) runs 3.63 miles along the rolling hills of the UMSL campus and through the lush and shady landscape of St. Vincent County Park.

-On the south side of the greenway, St. Vincent Greenway: Forest Park to Trojan Park (paved) runs 1.9 miles from Trojan Park at Etzel and Skinker through Ruth Porter Mall Park to Forest Park at Lindell.
+On the south side of the greenway, St. Vincent Greenway: Forest Park to Trojan Park (paved) runs 1.95 miles from Trojan Park at Etzel and Skinker through Ruth Porter Mall Park to Forest Park at Lindell.
 If you walk west along Delmar, you can meet up with the Centennial Greenway.
-The recently completed, new half-mile segment of the greenway from Delmar at DeBaliviere to Lindell runs parallel to the Loop Trolley project that is currently under construction.
+The recently completed segment of the greenway from Delmar at DeBaliviere to Lindell runs parallel to the Loop Trolley tracks.